matthewfeickert-talks/talk-atlas-susy-workshop-2023/talk.md

 .large[
 * Perspectives from the [8th workshop](https://conference.ippp.dur.ac.uk/event/1178/) of the [Forum on the interpretation of the LHC results for BSM studies](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/InterpretingLHCresults)

-* Much to summarize from an engaging week, so instead focusing on
+* Much to summarize from an engaging week of discussions with ATLAS, CMS, Belle II, and theory, but focusing on
    - Accomplishments in publishing .bold[rich HEPData and full statistical models]
    - Work towards publishing and reusing .bold[machine learning workflows]
    - First meeting of the [LHC EFT Working Group](https://lpcc.web.cern.ch/lhc-eft-wg) with the Reinterpretation Forum